 An important obstacle to adjudicating the case for and against conceptualism is unclarity regarding the notion of a concept.
 The term "concept" is used in a bewildering variety of ways both in philosophy and in related fields such as psychology, artificial intelligence, and cognitive science.
-Jean Mandler, writing in 2004, describes attending a conference on conceptual knowledge, attended by psychologists, anthropologists and neurobiologists, in which there were "roughly as many opinions about how to define conception, perception, and their relationships as there were speakers," noting that, with regard to the terms that have been used in the study of mind for hundreds of years, "we still reside in a Tower of Babel."11 Within philosophy we are no closer to a consensus.
-In particular, there are questions both about what kinds of things concepts are (for example, are they mental particulars, abstract objects or capacities?),12 and, perhaps more relevantly to the present debate, about how demanding the constraints are on having them.
-At one end of the range of possibilities, it is sufficient for possession of at least some concepts that a subject be able to discriminate behaviourally between objects that fall under the concept and objects which do not.
-At the other end, concept-possession requires both the capacity to entertain conscious thoughts in which the concept figures and to articulate reasons for beliefs involving the
+Jean Mandler, writing in 2004, describes attending a conference on conceptual knowledge, attended by psychologists, anthropologists, and neurobiologists, at which there were "roughly as many opinions about how to define conception, perception, and their relationships as there were speakers," noting that, with regard to the terms that have been used in the study of mind for hundreds of years, "we still reside in a Tower of Babel" (Mandler 2004: viii).
+Within philosophy we are no closer to a consensus.
+In particular, there are questions both about what kinds of things concepts are (e.g., following Margolis and Laurence 2007, whether they are mental particulars, abstract objects, or capacities), and, perhaps more relevantly to the present debate, about how demanding the constraints are on having them.
+At one end of the range of possibilities, it is sufficient for possession of at least some concepts that a subject be able to discriminate behaviorally between objects that fall under the concept and objects which do not.
+At the other end, concept-possession requires the capacity, both to entertain conscious thoughts in which the concept figures, and to articulate reasons for beliefs involving the concept (Bermúdez and Cahen 2015: Sec.
+7).
+McDowell, the pre-eminent contemporary defender of conceptualism, adopts a demanding conception of concept-possession which explicitly ties it to the capacity to articulate reasons (McDowell, 2009: 129-130).
+But one might wonder if this is the appropriate notion of concept to invoke in the context of the debate, and whether conceptualists like McDowell are saddling themselves with unnecessarily strong commitments which make conceptualism a less attractive position.